 Rome Leonardo da Vinci Fiumicino Airport Guide (FCO)

 The larger of two major airports in the Italian capital, Rome Leonardo da Vinci-Fiumicino Airport is a major hub for the country’s Alitalia airline.
-Take a look at our Rome Leonardo da Vinci Fiumicino Airport guide for useful contact details, information on airport facilities, details of transport options and nearby hotels.
+Our Rome Leonardo da Vinci Fiumicino Airport guide includes useful contact details, as well as information regarding terminal facilities, public transport access and nearby accommodation options.

 There are plans for up to four further terminals and two new runways to be added to the complex over the next 30 years.